SafeCare BC Logo

 Instructions

-• Start the huddle by passing out the point of care assessment Cards to your staff and review the steps of a point of care assessment.
-If possible, show the group the It Could Happen to You video, which covers the point of care
+• Start the huddle by passing out the point-of-care assessment cards to your staff and reviewing the steps of a point-of-care assessment.
+If possible, show the group the It Could Happen to You video, which details the point-of-care assessment.
+Next, read the scenario out loud and, with the point-of-care assessment in mind, use the guiding questions to facilitate a discussion.

 Notes to the huddle leader